rannk/web-code-editor/readme.md

 ### requirement:
 1. web server(like apache or nginx) and PHP environment

-2. need php ssh ext lib
+2. need these php extension libs

+    * mbstring
+    * ssh2
 ### install
 1. git pull these code or download zip file and unzip

 2. put these files into your site directory

+3. run composer install to download related lib files

-3. copy application/config/config_default.php to application/config/config.php
+4. copy application/config/config_default.php to application/config/config.php

-4. set the workspace in config.php
+5. set the workspace info in config.php

 we provide these ways to connect your code workspace